edsu/diss/parts/12-seeing-software.md

 employees, and drive for about 15 minutes along Route 370 to Route 270, and then onto the NIST campus.
 At the gates to NIST an armed security guard would enter the shuttle bus and individually check everyone's staff ID.
 If you didn't have an ID you would be ejected from the shuttle.
-After moving through the get the shuttle would circle along the north eastern portion of the 579 acre campus, and stop at Building 101, the Administration Building (Figure 4).
+After moving through the gate the shuttle would circle along the north eastern portion of the 579 acre campus, and stop at Building 101, the Administration Building (Figure 4).
 I then had a ten minute walk south, to the Chemistry Building 222 (Figure 5), where the NSRL team had office space.
 It never stopped feeling incongruous to walk into the Chemistry Building because it was clear from the research posters I saw as I walked by people's offices that people were interested in things like network security, cyberinfrastructure, machine learning and quantum computing.
 Presumably the work on Chemistry continued on in another building.
 It felt as if the activities going on inside this building had exceeded or overflowed its name.
 No doubt the post World War 2, brutalist architecture contributed to this sense of time slippage.
 The entire NIST campus was designated a "Historic District" in 2016, and it clearly felt as if the buildings were frozen in a specific historical moment, like a museum piece.

 ![Administration Building 101](images/nist-admin-bldg.jpg){ height=45% }